Monday, January 12, 2026

 But there are hurdles.
 McKinsey says the industry is very far from having a viable local model for circularity.
 “The fashion value chain is predominantly linear and global.
 More than 97 percent of the materials used in fashion products are virgin materials ― derived from natural resources extracted in raw form, e.g., petroleum used for polyester fiber.
 Approximately 70 percent of yarn is made in and exported by China, India, Vietnam, and the US, and almost two-thirds of the total finished apparel is exported from China, the EU, and Bangladesh.”

 Much of today’s recycled materials come from plastic — not other clothes.
 Parley for the Oceans has been providing yarn from recycled plastic to Adidas, and most recently, Dior.
-This helps remove ocean-bound plastic from polluting waterways, but it doesn’t do much to reduce the piles of clothing waste.
+This helps remove ocean-bound plastic from polluting waterways, but it doesn’t do much to reduce the piles of clothing waste or the microplastics polluting oceans and humans.
+A recent study found microplastics in every human testicle tested.

 Sustainable tech innovations